hpssjellis/navigating-covid-tweet-unroll/README.md

 1. Stay home as much as you can.

-1. Wash you hands before eating or touching your eye, nose, mouth.
+1. Wash you hands before eating or touching your eyes, nose or mouth.

 1. Always Social Distance (2 m or 6 feet) with non-family members